camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-08-21-Meeting-Minutes.md

 Kevin brings the topic of management of automatic testing of the API.
 Kevin will prepare a presentation for test TSC.

-## --> Action for all
+## Action for all

-**[Action for all]** Provided a list of subproject where TSC member are involved to be sure we have no subproject representation missing.
+**[Action for all]** Provided a list of subproject where each TSC member are involved to be sure we have no subproject representation missing.
+Please send email to Herbert.

 ## Backlog of TSC Topics (not discussed)